jimmyiimmv/3160collaboration/README.md

 2. Student can be a driver, and a driver can be a student.
 Faculty or Staff cannot be a driver.
 3. One Person can request many different orders, but an order can only have one Person.
 4. A restaurant can have many locations, but a location can only have one restaurant.
-5. A restaurant can have many order’s, but an order can only have one restaurant.
+5. A restaurant can have many orders, but an order can only have one restaurant.
 6. A driver can have many orders, but an order can only have one driver.
-7. A driver can only have one data hired, but date hired can have multiple drivers.
+7. A driver can only have one date hired, but date hired can have multiple drivers.
 8. A driver can have many ratings, but each rating is only associated with one driver.
 ---
 #### EERD